By Ashok Prasad, Founder, Niyyam

 4. Not Increasing SIP

-Income grows, SIP should also grow
+Income grows, SIP doesn’t

 5. Stopping SIP Early

-Destroys compounding
+Breaks compounding

 SIP vs Lump Sum (Quick Comparison)